 5) Use Natural mood enhancers

 Sometimes all it takes to lift ourselves out of the gloom is to make use of natural mood enhancers.
-These include:

 - Cuddling a pet